 He was born to die – that men might live.
 He was born to be made vile sin – that sinners might be made pure and perfect.
 He was born to be broken – that sin-shattered man might be made whole.
 He was born to be wounded – that damaged, traumatised man might be made new.
 He was born to bring the despairing, comfort, hope and joy that was lost in Eden’s realm.
 He came to bind up and to heal the broken, bloodied, wounded heart.

-Very often it may seem but poor comfort to us in times of suffering, times of trial, times of adversity, times when Satan is pressing hard, to be told that, while we can see nothing of the meaning of all of this, God is instructing angels, and that principalities and powers are deriving the benefit of it all.
+Very often it may seem but poor comfort to us in times of suffering, times of trial, times of adversity, times when Satan is pressing hard, to be told that, while we can see nothing of the meaning of all this, God is instructing angels, and that principalities and powers are deriving the benefit of it all.

 We do not draw a great deal of comfort from that, but if we understood I think we would realize that, while we may not at such times be fulfilling a very big ministry on the earth, there is a big ministry going on towards principalities and powers through our instrumentality.